-- (i)the HVDC system or DC-connected power park module owners who intend to undertake the modernisation of a plant or replacement of equipment impacting the technical capabilities of the HVDC system or DC-connected power park module shall notify their plans to the relevant system operator in advance; - (ii)if the relevant system operator considers that the extent of the modernisation or replacement of equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member StateContracting Party; and - (iii)the relevant regulatory authority or, where applicable, the Member StateContracting Party shall decide if the existing connection agreement needs to be revised or a new connection agreement is required and which requirements of this Regulation shall apply; or - (b)a regulatory authority or, where applicable, a Member StateContracting Party decides to make an existing HVDC system or existing DC-connected power park module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5. - 2.
-For the purposes of this Regulation, an HVDC system or DC-connected power park module shall be considered existing if: - (a)it is already connected to the network on the date of entry into force of this Regulation; or - (b)the HVDC system owner or DC-connected power park module owner has concluded a final and binding contract for the purchase of the main generating plant or HVDC equipment by two years after the entry into force of the Regulation.
-The HVDC system owner or DC-connected power park module owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the entry into force of the Regulation.
+- 1. Except for Articles 26, 31, 33 and 50, existing HVDC systems and existing DC-connected power park modules are not subject to the requirements of this Regulation, unless: - (a)the HVDC system or DC-connected power park module has been modified to such an extent that its connection agreement must be substantially revised in accordance with the following procedure: - (i)the HVDC system or DC-connected power park module owners who intend to undertake the modernisation of a plant or replacement of equipment impacting the technical capabilities of the HVDC system or DC-connected power park module shall notify their plans to the relevant system operator in advance; - (ii)if the relevant system operator considers that the extent of the modernisation or replacement of equipment is such that a new connection agreement is required, the system operator shall notify the relevant regulatory authority or, where applicable, the Member StateContracting Party; and - (iii)the relevant regulatory authority or, where applicable, the Member StateContracting Party shall decide if the existing connection agreement needs to be revised or a new connection agreement is required and which requirements of this Regulation shall apply; or

+- (b)a regulatory authority or, where applicable, a Member StateContracting Party decides to make an existing HVDC system or existing DC-connected power park module subject to all or some of the requirements of this Regulation, following a proposal from the relevant TSO in accordance with paragraphs 3, 4 and 5. - 2.
+For the purposes of this Regulation, an HVDC system or DC-connected power park module shall be considered existing if: - (a)it is already connected to the network on the date of expiry of the deadline for transposition entry into force of this Regulation; or - (b)the HVDC system owner or DC-connected power park module owner has concluded a final and binding contract for the purchase of the main generating plant or HVDC equipment by two years after the expiry of the deadline for transposition entry into force of the Regulation.
+The HVDC system owner or DC-connected power park module owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the expiry of the deadline for transposition entry into force of the Regulation.